 If you're interested in this experience, consider a recommendation from a student, Mallory Frizzell:

-In my opinion Isles of Shoals courses are one of the best assets GSC offers, I'm looking forward to my class out there this summer!
+In my opinion Isles of Shoals courses are one of the College's best assets and I'm looking forward to my class this summer!

-Registration is open for summer classes.
-Classes begin the first week in July 2016.
-Then intensive portion of the Isles of Shoals experience runs September 5-8, 2016.
+Registration opens for summer classes on May 1, 2019.
+Classes begin first week of July 8, 2019.
+Then intensive portion of the Isles of Shoals experience runs September 2-5.